firepress-org/Ghost-Theme_Assets/README.md

 # FirePress Default Installation

 The interesting content is in the folder **112_readiness**.
 There is three sub-folder:
 - content_copywriting
 - images
 - other-stuff

+🙈 I’m aware that this README needs **more love**.
+Time is the biggest challenge here.
+Feel free to [buzz me on Twitter ](https://twitter.com/askpascalandy) if you have any questions or comments.

 ## Download
 https://github.com/firepress-org/themes-content/archive/master.zip (+- 39 Mo)